Middle-earth: Shadow of War: Nemesis system improvements

-To rectify a situation in Shadow of Mordor where competent players would rarely be killed by enemies and therefore, never get to explore the nemesis system, Shadow of War's system will track a player's gameplay style and have enemies adapt to these tactics, creating a more challenging experience.
-The game would also track the player's progress and send a particular type of enemies after the player.
+To rectify a situation in Shadow of Mordor where competent players would rarely be killed by enemies and therefore never get to explore the nemesis system, Shadow of War's system will track a player's gameplay style and have enemies adapt to these tactics, making for a more challenging experience.
+The system was designed to track the player's progress and send a particular type of enemy after the player.
 This was designed to ensure that all types of players, regardless of their competency in the game, would get to experience the nemesis system, and create a nemesis that is "personable" and "memorable".
 The nemesis system was also expanded to include Talion's followers.
-Personal story with each orc continues after they have been recruited, as they will rescue Talion in his dying moments, deliver gifts to him, and sometimes betray him.
+A personal story for each orc continues after they have been recruited, as they will rescue Talion in his dying moments, deliver gifts to him, and sometimes betray him.
 According to de Plater, this allowed the nemesis system to further tell stories about "loyalty, betrayal and friendship", a process that does not necessarily include being killed by a hostile orc.
-By having orcs betraying Talion, players are also given a target for revenge.
+By having orcs betray Talion, players are also given a target for revenge.
 When playtesting the game, the nemesis system sometimes generated unexpected results.
 Instead of correcting these issues, the team instead embraced these results and wrote extra dialogues for such outcomes.

-Each orc featured in the game has their own unique personalities.
+Monolith strived to give each orc their own unique personality.
 The team wanted them to be "genuine characters", with traits of humanity.
 De Plater described them as "soldiers in the trenches", and the "manifestation of what happens to human beings when they get controlled completely by the emotions of hatred and fear".
 While orcs in the game lack empathy and a moral compass, they do not see themselves as villains.
-Recognizing the violence inherent with the Middle-earth setting, Monolith aimed to include light humorous elements that play off the thirst for violence that the orcs have, so that the game would not "wallow in it, or feel sadistic".
-Some of the orcs have to be likeable as they will join Talion's army, fighting alongside him.
+Recognizing the violence inherent in the Middle-earth setting, Monolith aimed to include light humorous elements that play off the thirst for violence that the orcs have, so that the game would not "wallow in it, or feel sadistic".
+Some of the orcs have to be likeable, as they will join Talion's army, fighting alongside him.
 In addition to the orcs, other enemies appear in the game.
-John Howe, the principle artist of the Lord of the Rings films, was recruited to design the appearances of ringwraiths.
+John Howe, the principal artist of the Lord of the Rings films, was recruited to design the appearances of ringwraiths.
 The Olog-Hai was a group of smart trolls created specifically for the game; their design was inspired by the super-soldiers from Warhammer 40,000: Space Marine.